Pedro-Freddi/secret-products/README.md

 7. Run [db-seed.sql](./docs/scripts/db-seed.sql) script in PostgreSQL client to populate products table.

-8. Run the application again and navigate to `http://localhost:{PORT you set in .env}/`.
+8. Run the application again and navigate to `http://localhost:8000` on your browser.
 ```
 npm start
 ```